 Waste and Recycling Measures

-(99.6 %) by prioritizing reusing resources, such as by selling waste materials as a valuable resource.
-Furthermore, we monitor suppliers, including regular site inspections of waste management vendors, and have established and strictly implemented company regulations intended to ensure compliance with laws and regulations.
+Due to increased production in response to strong demand, waste output in FY 2018 increased 1.6 % year-on-year.
+On the other hand, we continue to maintain a recycling rate over 99 % (99.45 %) by prioritizing reusing resources, such as by selling waste materials as a valuable resource.
+Furthermore, we monitor suppliers, including regular site inspections of waste management vendors, and have established and implemented company regulations intended to ensure compliance with laws and regulations.

 Reduction in Waste Boxes from Seta Works